How To Generate A Windows 10 Performance Test Report

 event trace providers

-Before you are asked to specify a secure location for your document, you will be given the option to include registry keys you wish to monitor while the task is being performed.
+Before you are asked to specify a safe location for your document, you will be given the option to include registry keys you wish to monitor while the task is being executed.

-With that, you’ve created your own personalized dataset.
+With that, you’ve created your own customized dataset.

 You can analyze the test by simply clicking on “Reports”.
 However, you now need to click on “User Defined”, which will allow you to thoroughly examine the detailed report.